sandys/spree-import-products/README.md

 ATTRIBUTION
 ==============
 The product import script was based on a simple import script written by Brian Quinn [here](https://gist.github.com/31710).
-I've extended it quite a bit and tweaked it to fit my needs.
+It was then productized by Josh McArthur using Delayed_Job.
+I have customized it for the Rails 3.1 architecture (Spree 0.70) and have used Resque rather than delayed_job.

-Copyright (c) 2010 Josh McArthur, released under the MIT License
+Copyright (c) 2011 Sandeep Srinivasa, released under the MIT License